jrpotter/notebook/notes/x86-64/declarations.md

 %%ANKI
 Basic
-What is the width of an Intel "singe precision"?
+What is the width of an Intel `single-precision`?
 Back: $32$ bits
 Reference: Bryant, Randal E., and David O'Hallaron. *Computer Systems: A Programmer's Perspective*.
 Third edition, Global edition.
 Always Learning.
 Pearson, 2016.
 <!--ID: 1711116523889-->